 Here we have listed some of the best Australian sports to play in summer!
 So you’re never short of ideas when it comes to activities during the holidays.

 Cricket is an iconic Australian summer pastime.
 Whether it’s playing in the backyard on Christmas Day, heading down to the local nets for a casual hit with friends or joining a summer cricket program, cricket is a great social sport.

-Any child can get involved with cricket no matter what their fitness or skill level.
+No matter what their fitness or skill level, any child can get involved with cricket!
 Cricket is also a great way to develop hand eye co-ordination and learn teamwork skills.

 Watching a professional game is also a great family activity.
 These days there are various formats to suit every family.
 From 5-day test matches for the cricket die-hards, to short 3hr Big Bash games that are designed for families and offer great entertainment for kids and parents alike.

 By taking your kids to see their heroes in action they’ll be even more excited to go out for a bat and bowl the next day.

 There are also great short Summer Holiday Cricket Programs run all over the country that teach kids the basic skills and rules of cricket.
 These programs will often have visits from stars of the game and are the perfect school holiday activity.

 Basketball is a fast-paced, exciting sport for kids of all ages and genders.
 Most schools and many local parks will have a basketball court!
 Here your kids can play safely with other children from the neighbourhood.
 Basketball is great for developing cardiovascular fitness, agility, teamwork and confidence.